OWASP/www-project-secure-logging-benchmark/index.md

 ## Introduction:

-The information that is often written in the log may be sensitive in nature or give an attacker access to low hanging fruit in terms of exposure of endpoints or other sensitive information.
+The information that is often written in the log may be sensitive in nature or give an attacker access to low-hanging fruit in terms of exposure of endpoints or other sensitive information.
 The OWASP in the Top 10 refers to “Sensitive Data Exposure” as one of the risk factors for any application.
 Logging of information can be beneficial but this is often a double ended sword.
 Developers design logs with debugging in mind.
 Application logs are designed by developers